JereMIbq1995/dragonGame/README.md

 The Repository for the Dragon Game.

 Author:
-Jeremy Duong
+Jeremy Duong,
-Abram Hansen
+Abram Hansen,
-Mikaela Mazey
+Mikaela Mazey,
 Samson Sonidoko